Teaching Outdoors in Winter

 Donors Choose is a great way to fundraise for gear!

-Check with individual gear companies for school discounts.
+Check with individual gear manufacturing companies & stores for school discounts.

 Extra Gear in Backpack: